panrg/questions/draft-trammell-panrg-questions.md

 of their networks over to endpoint-driven control inputs.
 The incentives for network operators and equipment vendors to do this must be made clear.

-The sixth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking?
+The eighth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking?

 # Acknowledgments

-Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, and Martin Thomson, for discussions leading to questions in this document.
+Many thanks to Adrian Perrig, Jean-Pierre Smith, Mirja Kuehlewind, Olivier Bonaventure, Martin Thomson, Shwetha Bhandari, and Chris Wood, for discussions leading to questions in this document.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed